TODAY

 Or safer (less pesticides).

 Most consumers assume organic foods are grown without chemical pesticides, however this is not true.
 Rotenone is a potent neurotoxin, used by organic farmers that has long been used to kill fish and has been linked to Parkinson's Disease.
-Betarbet et. al. found that chronic exposure to Rotenone could reproduce the anatomical, neurochemical, behavioral and neuropathological features of PD.
+Betarbet et. al. found that chronic exposure to Rotenone could reproduce the anatomical, neurochemical, behavioral and neuropathological features of PD."Organic farming" is more marketing than real.
+It assumes that what is natural is automatically good.
+But that is a myth.

 Another pesticide used by Organic farmers is Pyrethrin, which is sometimes used the day of harvesting and can result in breathing difficulties when inhaled.